26 November 2023

 Disappointment #3: Missed opportunity with London locations.

 The movie opens 28 DAYS LATER-style with a man waking up in an empty London.
-And of course, he’s right in the centre of the city, somewhere between Bank tube and Fenchurch Street, by the looks of it.
+And of course he’s right in the centre, somewhere between Bank tube station and Fenchurch Street, by the looks of it.
 Now, okay, fine, thats fair enough for starters, you have to give the people what they expect.

 Disappointment #4: